pairing4good/spring-petclinic/prompt.md

 ## Definition of Done
 This issue is considered complete ONLY when:

+1. ✅ **User Flow Inventory Created**: Complete systematic analysis and documentation of ALL application user flows
-1. ✅ All user flows have comprehensive Playwright tests
+2. ✅ **100% Flow Coverage**: All user flows identified in the Flow Discovery phase have comprehensive Playwright tests - NO MISSING FLOWS
-2. ✅ All accessible error scenarios and edge cases are tested
+3. ✅ **Final Coverage Report**: Comprehensive coverage validation report showing 100% completion with all flows marked ✅ COMPLETED
+4. ✅ **Self-Assessment Completed**: All mandatory self-assessment questions answered with evidence demonstrating thorough coverage
-3. ✅ **Page Object Model implemented**: Proper Page Object Model structure is in place following language-specific patterns
+5. ✅ **Page Object Model implemented**: Proper Page Object Model structure is in place following language-specific patterns
-4. ✅ Each user flow has its own dedicated test file/class
+6. ✅ **Separate Test File per Flow**: Each user flow has its own dedicated test file/class with meaningful test names
-4. ✅ All Playwright locators are properly disambiguated and avoid multi-element matches
+7. ✅ **All Playwright locators**: Properly disambiguated and avoid multi-element matches
-5. ✅ **CRITICAL**: Each individual test has been run and verified to pass (or explicitly skipped after 10 fix attempts)
-6. ✅ **MANDATORY**: Each test file/class has been run in its entirety and verified to pass before proceeding to next test file/class
+8. ✅ **CRITICAL - Systematic Validation**: Each test file has been run in its entirety and verified to pass before proceeding to next test file/class
+9. ✅ **All accessible error scenarios and edge cases tested**: Through systematic application exploration
-7. ✅ All commands from each GitHub Actions workflow have been identified and run 3 times consecutively by the agent with 100% pass rate for every workflow's commands (validation step only - not implemented in code)
+10. ✅ **Agent Final Validation**: All commands from each GitHub Actions workflow identified and run 3 times consecutively with 100% pass rate (validation step only - not implemented in code)
-7. ✅ README.md is updated with clear testing instructions
+11. ✅ **README.md updated**: Clear testing instructions following project patterns
-8. ✅ All existing build processes continue to work
+12. ✅ **Build Integrity**: All existing build processes continue to work without issues
-9. ✅ Playwright tests use the same language and build tools as the existing project
+13. ✅ **Language Consistency**: Playwright tests use the same language and build tools as the existing project
-10. ✅ Minimal impact on production code - changes limited to test enablement only
+14. ✅ **Minimal Production Impact**: Changes limited to test enablement only (test files, build configs, CI/CD, documentation)
-11. ✅ Test execution reports all test results but fails build on any test failure
+15. ✅ **Build Failure on Test Failure**: Test execution fails build immediately when any test fails
-12. ✅ No TODO comments exist in test files
-13. ✅ Tests follow the required naming convention
-14. ✅ Cross-browser testing is configured and working
+16. ✅ **No TODO comments**: All tests implemented, no placeholder or unfinished tests
+17. ✅ **Test Naming Convention**: Tests follow "As a [user], I want [action], so that [outcome]" format
+18. ✅ **Cross-browser CI/CD**: Testing configured for multiple browsers in GitHub Actions workflows

 ## Technical Notes
 - **CRITICAL**: Use the same programming language and framework as the existing project - do not introduce new languages or build tools